bemain/musbx/README.md

 [optional footer(s)]
 ```

 A commit that has a footer `BREAKING CHANGE`:, or appends a ! after the type/scope, introduces a breaking API change.
+The footer `Fixes <issue number>` can be used to reference a GitHub issue.

 [Commitizen](https://commitizen-tools.github.io/commitizen/) is a command line tool that can be used to assist in creating commits that follows the Conventional commits specification.